SAS Outeniqua: Operational career

 After entering service, Outeniqua undertook a "flag-showing" cruise to Durban, Majunga in Madagascar, Moroni in the Comoros, and Victoria in Seychelles between 18 June and 15 July 1993.
 On 11 August 1993 she sailed from her home port of Simon's Town, and undertook a voyage in which she delivered agricultural implements to Mombasa in Kenya and a mobile hospital to Trieste in Italy.
 She also visited various ports in the Black Sea and eastern Mediterranean before returning to Simon's Town on 22 October.
 During September and October 1994 Outeniqua delivered food supplies bound for Rwandan refugees to Dar es Salaam in Tanzania; this made her the first South African warship to visit the country since 1952.
 During 1994 Outeniqua also underwent a refit in which her flight deck and hangar were modified to allow the ship to operate two Atlas Oryx helicopters, and she was fitted with replenishment at sea equipment and an armament comprising small calibre cannons and heavy machine guns.

 In mid-February 1995 Outeniqua provided support for a gathering of 1,200 former political prisoners at Robben Island.
 In July that year she formed part of a South African task force of three warships and a submarine which visited Maputo in Mozambique and Dar es Salaam; during this voyage Outeniqua hosted a banquet for diplomats and senior Mozambican military officers.
-She underwent a refit from May to September 1996.Outeniqua spent much of May 1997 at Pointe Noire in the Republic of the Congo to serve as a venue for peace talks between Zaire's President Mobuto Sese Seko and rebel leader Laurent Kabila chaired by South African President Nelson Mandela, with the intention of ending the First Congo War.
-While talks were held on board the ship on 4 May, Kabila withdrew from a second meeting which was planned for 14 May and little came of the discussions.Reyntjens (2009), pp. 128–130 Between May and September 1997 she received another refit.
+She underwent a refit from May to September 1996.

+Outeniqua spent much of May 1997 at Pointe Noire in the Republic of the Congo to serve as a venue for peace talks between Zaire's President Mobuto Sese Seko and rebel leader Laurent Kabila chaired by South African President Nelson Mandela, with the intention of ending the First Congo War.
+While talks were held on board the ship on 4 May, Kabila withdrew from a second meeting which was planned for 14 May and little came of the discussions.
+Between May and September 1997 she received another refit.

 In late 1997 and early 1998 Outeniqua conducted two voyages to resupply a SANAE weather reporting team in Antarctica.
 The ship also visited two Swedish bases in Antarctica, as well as South Thule and Zavodovski Island during these missions.
 During August and September 1998 Outeniqua and two minesweepers conducted a flag-showing cruise up the east coast of Africa, and visited Maputo, Dar es Salaam and Zanzibar.
 A helicopter handling system was installed during 1998.
 During 2000 Outeniqua's flight deck and logistic support capabilities were upgraded.